Commercial graffiti: Commercial success

 In New York City, legal graffiti and employment has become big business, appearing with owners' permission on everything from walls to railroad boxcars.
 According to Cooper and Sciorra, many young graffiti artists are keen to use their talents and aspire to achieve entrepreneurial success.
 Local businesses employing well-known graffiti artists are also said to enhance their credibility and business-customer relationship as well as reducing crime by employment.
 One prominent group in New York City is the "King of Murals" which run a commercial graffiti business and have been employed to promote global brands such as Coca-Cola and M&M's in advertising campaigns and even hired by schools, hospitals and other healthcare groups to create artwork.
 Bronx-based TATS CRU has made a name for themselves doing legal advertising campaigns for companies like Coca-Cola, McDonald's, Toyota, and MTV.
 Smirnoff and even Microsoft have hired artists to use reverse graffiti (the use of high pressure hoses to clean dirty surfaces to leave a clean image in the surrounding dirt) to increase awareness of their product.
 In 2011, Klughaus Gallery started Graffiti USA, a company offering interior graffiti murals for companies.
-Their work includes murals at the corporate offices of Linked In, Facebook, MasterCard, and ABC News, which featured a Graffiti USA commissioned mural on October 8, 2014 episode of Nightline.
+Their work includes murals at the corporate offices of LinkedIn, Facebook, MasterCard, and ABC News, which featured a Graffiti USA commissioned mural on October 8, 2014, episode of Nightline.

 In Boston, Massachusetts, a company named Alt Terrain specializes in hiring graffiti writers to paint legal murals as part of public performances which are hyped as "brand events" and may cost up to $12,500 for live performances.
 In Pittsfield, Massachusetts for example, after the death of Michael Jackson, Solomon "Disco" Stewart and a team of four artists named "The Berkshire Graffiti Network" for instance were paid to paint a "Michael Jackson Tribute" mural on the wall of a Pittsfield market on North Street.

 In the United Kingdom, Covent Garden's Boxfresh used stencil images of a Zapatista revolutionary in the hopes of cross referencing would promote their store.
 Even the Israeli West Bank barrier has acted as a canvas for professional graffiti for hire teams.
 One Palestinian pacifist group will spray paint any message for 30 Euros, providing that it is not racist or violently motivated.
 The Art Crimes website is the first to be established in the field of commercial graffiti and hires some sixty artists to produce artwork.